 Coronavirus Impact on OHO Hearings

-OHO currently offers an option for a virtual hearing (via Zoom) to parties in Disciplinary Proceedings.
-These services provide high-quality, private, user-friendly options for conducting video hearings and sharing documents remotely.
+If warranted by the current COVID-19-related public health risks posed by an in-person hearing, OHO may require that a hearing occur by videoconference (via Zoom) rather than in person.
+If OHO requires a hearing to occur by videoconference, it provides high-quality, private, user-friendly options for conducting video hearings and sharing documents remotely.
 Case Administrators from OHO virtually attend hearings to provide technical support and facilitate the videoconference.
 Hearings conducted by videoconference enable all parties and witnesses to see, hear, and communicate with the Hearing Panel while safely participating in the hearing from their homes or offices.
-OHO also makes available a Virtual Hearing Guide for Parties.
-Parties that are interested in exploring this option are encouraged to contact the OHO Case Administrator assigned to their proceedings for details.
+OHO also makes available a Virtual Hearing Guide for Parties and three FINRA Office of Hearing Officers instructional videos on:

-FINRA filed a temporary proposed rule change for immediate effectiveness, SR-FINRA-2020-027, which temporarily amends, among others, FINRA Rules 9261 and 9830 to allow hearings in connection with disciplinary actions and temporary and permanent cease and desist orders to be conducted by video conference, if warranted by the current COVID-19-related public health risks posed by an in-person hearing.
-The temporary amendments in SR-FINRA-2020-027 become operative on October 1, 2020, and are in effect through December 31, 2020, pending any future extensions.
+FINRA filed a temporary rule change for immediate effectiveness, SR-FINRA-2020-027, which temporarily amended, among others, FINRA Rules 9261 and 9830 to allow hearings in connection with disciplinary actions and temporary and permanent cease and desist orders to be conducted by video conference, if warranted by the current COVID-19-related public health risks posed by an in-person hearing.
+The temporary amendments in SR-FINRA-2020-027, became operative on October 1, 2020, and are in effect, by extension, through October 31, 2022, pending any future extensions.

 Parties with questions about these or any other aspects of pending cases should contact the OHO Case Administrator assigned to their proceedings.